AmareUshule/airbnb-clone-project/README.md

 7. **Database Optimizations**
    - **Indexing**: Improves performance by speeding up queries on frequently accessed data.
    - **Caching**: Reduces database load and accelerates response times.

+      ---

+     ## 🔒 API Security

+Securing backend APIs is critical to protect user data, ensure safe transactions, and prevent unauthorized access.
+This project implements the following key security measures:

+- **Authentication**
+  - Ensures that only registered users can access protected endpoints.
+  - Protects sensitive user information such as email, password, and booking details.

+- **Authorization**
+  - Controls access levels so that users can only perform actions they are permitted to (e.g., property owners can edit their listings, others cannot).
+  - Prevents unauthorized modifications or access to data.

+- **Rate Limiting**
+  - Limits the number of requests a client can make in a certain period.
+  - Helps prevent abuse, brute-force attacks, and server overload.

+- **Secure Payment Processing**
+  - Ensures that all payment transactions are encrypted and handled through trusted payment gateways.
+  - Protects financial data from unauthorized access.

+- **Data Validation and Sanitization**
+  - Validates all incoming requests to prevent malicious inputs (e.g., SQL injection, XSS).
+  - Ensures the integrity of user data and the database.

+- **HTTPS / SSL Encryption**
+  - All communication between clients and the server is encrypted.
+  - Protects data in transit from eavesdropping or tampering.